 Meningitis vaccination – what happens?

-Different vaccinations are available for different species of meningitis and different schedules also exist so the number of vaccinations required will also vary – please contact our experienced practice nurse at Glasgow Medical Rooms for further advice on the Meningitis B vaccination.
+Different Meningitis vaccinations are available for different species of meningitis and different schedules also exist so the number of vaccinations required will also vary – please contact our experienced practice nurse at Glasgow Medical Rooms for further advice on the Meningitis B vaccination.

 “I have had persistent neck and shoulder discomfort for some time.
 Regular visits to my local GP did not help.
 I was recommended to see Dr Sheila O’Neil who gave me a check-up and recommended that I see her physiotherapist colleague, Vicky Graham.
 I have had three sessions of physiotherapy and have regained full mobility in my neck and shoulders and feel a great deal better.
 I am very grateful to Dr Sheila and expect, with my husband, to sign up with her as regular patients.”Mrs Johnston